 The CSS RA team is responsible for overall administration of the award.
-The CSS RA Director, and RA management staff supervise and/or manage the CSS RA support staff, and assist the PIs with their pre and post award duties and responsibilities.
+The CSS RA management staff supervises and/or manages the CSS RAs, and will assist the PIs with their pre and post award duties and responsibilities.
 The CSS RA team’s specific responsibilities include:

 - Work with the PI to develop and review proposed budgets as required by agency guidelines

 - Create non-technical sections of the proposal and assist PI with requirements for supplementary documentation